ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-triage.md

 By snoozing non-urgent incidents, you keep your team focused on the right issues at the right time.
 When the snooze period has elapsed, the incident again appears in the active feed.

 To see all the snoozed incidents, click the **Snoozed** folder in the left pane.
-Click the bell icon to cancel the snooze immediately or change the snooze period.
+Click the bell icon to cancel the snooze immediately or to change the snooze period.

 #### Sharing Incidents with Your Co-workers